College of William & Mary: Traditions

 William & Mary has several traditions, including the Yule Log Ceremony, at which the president dresses as Santa Claus and reads a rendition of "How the Grinch Stole Christmas", the Vice-President of Student Affairs reads "Twas the Night Before Finals", and The Gentlemen of the College sing the song "The Twelve Days of Christmas".
-Christmas is a grand celebration at the college; decorated Christmas trees abound on campus.
 This popular tradition started with German immigrant Charles Minnigerode, a humanities professor at the college in 1842 who taught Latin and Greek.

 W&M also takes pride in its connections to its colonial past during Charter Day festivities.
 Charter Day is technically February 8, based on the date (from the Julian Calendar) that James Blair, first president of the college, received the charter from the Court of William III and Mary II at Kensington Palace in 1693.
 Past Charter Day speakers have included former US President John Tyler, Henry Kissinger, Margaret Thatcher, and Robert Gates.

 Another underground tradition at W&M is known as the "Triathlon".
-As reported by The Flat Hat, the tradition - normally performed before graduation - involves completing three activities: jumping the walls of the Governor's Palace in Colonial Williamsburg, streaking through the Sunken Garden, and finally swimming in the Crim Dell.
+As reported by The Flat Hat, the tradition – normally performed before graduation – involves completing three activities: jumping the walls of the Governor's Palace in Colonial Williamsburg, streaking through the Sunken Garden, and finally swimming in the Crim Dell.
 The tradition has been referred to as an underground one and is not sanctioned by the college but is still widely practiced.